GalloDaSballo/gsn-site-mirror/README.md

 :warning: This project is in **maintenance mode**.
 All development on the GSN has been moved to the [OpenGSN](https://github.com/opengsn) organization.
 Please refer to the [OpenGSN site implementation](https://github.com/opengsn/gsn-site).
 We will only be releasing fixes for high severity issues for this project until July 2020.
 Read [here](https://forum.openzeppelin.com/t/doubling-down-in-security/2712) for more info.

+# THIS IS OLD CODE
+If you don't know what this is.
+Don't use this.

+Ue the newer version!

 # Gas Station Network Site

 The official front end for the [Gas Station Network](https://gasstation.network).
 The staging site is [here](https://gsn-staging.netlify.com).